 List of topics in this guide:

 When we were creating the default skin configuration of FV Player, our aim was to make it clean, neat and appealing.
 Most of the users, however, will probably want to customize the appearance to fit with the design of their website.
 We kept that in mind and tried to make the interface for changing the player's skin as easy and intuitive as possible.

 To customize the player appearance, navigate in your WordPress admin panel to Settings -> FV Player -> Skin (tab).
 There you find the Player Skin section.

-As you can see, you can alter the colours of almost every part of the video player, and also change the player position and the font face.
-Font face is by default inherited from your theme (inherit from template), but you can also switch to Courier New, or Tahoma, Geneva.
+As you can see, you can alter the colors of almost every part of the video player, and also change the player position and the font face.
+Font face is by default inherited from your theme (inherit from template), but you can also switch to Courier New, Tahoma, or Geneva.

 Every change you make can be seen in the live preview on the right side of the settings card.

-In the Skin tab, you can also edit the colour settings of the playlists on your website.
+In the Skin tab, you can also edit the color settings of the playlists on your website.
 Just roll down to the Playlist card and edit the options in the same way as with Player skin settings.
-You can pick the colour of the background, active item (the video currently playing in the playlist), or the colour of the font.
+You can pick the color of the background, active item (the video currently playing in the playlist), or the color of the font.
 Font is inherited from the theme by default, but you can edit it manually by clicking on the text "Use custom color".

-As you can see in the picture above, you can get back to the theme colour of the font by clicking on "Inherit from theme".
+As you can see in the picture above, you can get back to the theme color of the font by clicking on "Inherit from theme".

 The Skin tab also contains the option to edit the appearance of the subtitles in your videos.
-You can change the font face (currently supported are Courier New and Tahoma, Geneva) or keep the font from your theme (inherit - set by default).
-You can also change the font size, colour of the background of the text along with it's opacity.
+You can change the font face (currently supported are Courier New, Tahoma, and Geneva) or keep the font from your theme (inherit - set by default).
+You can also change the font size, color of the background of the text along with it's opacity.